Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-24-Internet-Explorer-Credentials-Storage.md

 # Autocomplete Password Data

 Internet Explorer will store and retrieve what it believes to be login-style data in a manner that is convenient for a user.
 Research, along with empirical testing shows that this data is commonly stored as paired strings such as that for a username/password combination.
-IE applies some heuristics in order to decide whether to treat certain form data as autocomplete-worthy and whether to treat said data as password/login information(1).
+IE applies some heuristics in order to decide whether to treat certain form data as autocomplete-worthy and whether to treat said data as password/login information.
 The way in which IE processes login data has undergone some changes over the years.
 The information that follows is best broken into the following sections:

    Internet Explorer versions 7-9
    Internet Explorer versions 10+